Soroti

-Location
+History

+In the late Uganda–Tanzania War, Soroti suffered from lootings as well as mass killings committed by fleeing Uganda Army troops.
+When the Uganda National Liberation Army (UNLA) and the Tanzania People's Defence Force's 7th Battalion captured the town as part of the Eastern Uganda campaign of 1979, they found it plundered and discovered the corpses of about 50 civilians.
+The local Radio Uganda station was left mostly undamaged, however, and was quickly broadcasting again.

+In the last phase of the Ugandan Bush War in early 1986, the area around Soroti became the site of heavy fighting.
+Rebelling UNLA troops and Karamojong militias ambushed retreating loyalist UNLA forces in the area, and later blocked the Awoja Bridge near Soroti.
+On 12 February 1986, Soroti itself was captured by the National Resistance Army (NRA) as part of its efforts to conquer northern Uganda.

+Geography

-Soroti City is surrounded by Soroti District, of the Teso sub-region, in the Eastern Region of Uganda, lying north Lake Kyoga.
+Soroti City is surrounded by Soroti District, of the Teso sub-region, in the Eastern Region of Uganda, lying north of Lake Kyoga.
 Soroti is approximately 103 km, by road, northwest of the city of Mbale, the largest urban centre in Uganda's Eastern Region.
-Soroti lies on the Tororo–Mbale–Soroti Road, approximately 326 km, by road, northeast of Kampala, Uganda's capital and largest city.
+Soroti lies on the Tororo–Mbale–Soroti Road or Lira-Mbale route, approximately 326 km, by road, northeast of Kampala, Uganda's capital and largest city.
 The coordinates of Soroti are 1°42'54.0"N, 33°36'40.0"E (Latitude:1.715000; Longitude:33.611111).
 Soroti lies at an average elevation of 1130 m above mean sea level.

+Climate

 Population

 The 1969 national population census enumerated the population of Soroti at 12,398.
 In 1980, the population had increased to 15,048.
 During the 1991 national census, Soroti's population was 40,970.
 In August 2014, the national population census put Soroti's population at 49,685.
 The Uganda Bureau of Statistics (UBOS) estimated the mid-year population of Soroti in 2020, at 60,900.
 The table below illustrates the data in tabular format.

 Education

 Soroti hosts the main campus of Soroti University, a public institution of higher education, located in the suburb of Arapai.
 Soroti is also home to secondary campuses of Kumi University, and Kyambogo University.
-Soroti Secondary School is the biggest day school in Teso.
+Soroti Secondary School is one of the biggest day school in Teso.